thisiscam/hedrax/README.md

 The closed-form indexer works for domains that are convex and contiguous (i.e. the domain does not have strides), and where the inverse function for recovering each dimension is simpler than solving a quasi-quadratic equation.

+## FAQ

+### Why do I need this at all?

+Because you want to write wierdly, yet statically-shaped programs in JAX.

+### Why do I need the table indexer when I can simply build the lookup table myself?

+The table indexer automatically enumerates through the potentially non-convex domain, so that you don't have to think about how to enumerate through the domain yourself and doing the index encoding/decoding.

+It also have the potential benefit to be more efficient because ISL underneath can generate reasombly efficient enumeration order for the domain without introducing "holes" in the enumeration.

+### Why do I need the closed-form indexer when I can simply use the table indexer?

+Because it's cooler?
+Honestly, I have not tested the performance of the closed-form indexer yet, and the table indexer might be all you need.
+The closed-form indexer should save you O(M) memory, where $M$ is the number of lattice points in the domain, by changing each read to the table to some small arithmetic operations that decodes the index into the coordinates.